Lapo9/AutocorrelationCUDA/readme.md

 2. Copy output and bin group multi sensor memory passed as inputs (from previous call to this function), from global memory to shared memory.
 * **Computation:** Loop that repeats for each value in the input array.
 Next steps happen for sure concurrently for data from each sensor residing on the same CUDA block.
 1. Insert new datum from input array to bin group multi sensor memory: `insertNew(sensor, value)`.
 2. Compute how many bin groups have to be calculated during this iteration (`T`).
 The first bin group is calculated on every iteration, the second one once yes and once no, the third one once every 4 iterations, and so on.
+This happens because a successive bin group has half the resolution of the previous one.
 3. `for i < T`

    1. Calculate autocorrelation for group `i` concurrently.
 Zero delay register is multiplied for each value in this bin group.
 This can happen concurrently because the zero delay register can be broadcasted to all of the CUDA cores within the same warp.